• Skip to primary navigation

 Instructions

 • Whisk together the flour, salt, and herbs for the pastry.
 Cube the cold butter and toss it into the flour.
-Using your fingers or a pastry knife, rub or cut the butter into the flour until you are left with pea-sized chunks of butter.
+Using your fingers or a pastry cutter, rub or cut the butter into the flour mixture until you are left with pea-size pieces of butter.

-• Turn the dough onto the kitchen counter, pat it together to form a rough rectangle.
-Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section.
-Press down using your hands or a rolling pin until the dough is about 3cm thick.
-Repeat the process twice more.
-This laminates the dough.
-The dough will also become more cohesive during this process.
-Pat the dough into a rough rectangle and wrap in plastic wrap (cling film) and place in the fridge for 2 hours or overnight.
+• Turn the dough onto the kitchen counter, and pat it together to form a rough rectangle.
+Using a knife or a bench scraper, divide the dough into three or four pieces.
+Stack these on top of each other and press down, gathering any portions of the dough that have fallen away.
+Repeat this process twice more.
+This laminates the dough which creates that beautiful flakiness when it bakes.
+The dough will become more cohesive during this process.
+Pat the dough into a rough disc shape wrap it in plastic wrap (cling film) and place in the fridge for 2 hours or overnight.
+(Note 1)

-• Remove the pastry from the fridge and allow it to come to room temperature for about 15 minutes before rolling out on a floured surface to approximately 0.5cm thick, and about 45cm in diameter.
-While rolling out your dough, turn the dough 90 degrees quite often and add a dusting of more flour to prevent sticking.
+• Remove the pastry from the fridge and allow it to come to room temperature for about 15 minutes before rolling out.
+Preheat the oven to 200°C/400°C or 180°C fan.

 Notes